 Capital One® SavorOne℠ Cash Rewards Credit Card

-Also consider the Capital One® SavorOne℠ Cash Rewards Credit Card, which gives you 3% back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
-There’s no annual fee, and you get a $150 cash bonus after you spend $500 on your card within three months of account opening.
+Also consider the Capital One® SavorOne℠ Cash Rewards Credit Card, which gives you unlimited 3% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all other purchases.
+There’s no annual fee, and you get a $150 one-time cash bonus after you spend $500 on purchases within three months of account opening.

 Capital One Quicksilver® Cash Rewards Credit Card